-The Leeuwin Current has been up to $2.5^{\circ}\text{C}$ warmer than average and has been particularly strong this year (See Fig.6. - Rip Charts, Surface water temperatures in early June 2025).
-The Leeuwin Currents are typically weaker during El Nino events (see Wikipedia [https://en.wikipedia.org/wiki/Leeuwin\\Current](https://en.wikipedia.org/wiki/Leeuwin_Current)) and as the last 3 years have been dominated by La Nina, it is not surprising that the Leeuwin Currents were particularly strong this year.
+Figure.8. - Surface Water Temperatures in June 2025.

-The Leeuwin current is not only approximately $2.5^{\circ}\text{C}$ warmer than average but has also swept to the south of Kangaroo Island and onto the west coast of Tasmania this year, rather than enter Spence Gulf and Gulf St Vincent and not reach past KI as it did in 2023/24 and as shown in Figure.3. - Typical Surface Water Temperatures in Autumn.
+The Leeuwin Currents are typically weaker during El Nino events (see Wikipedia https://en.wikipedia.org/wiki/Leeuwin_Current) and as the 3 years prior to 2025 were dominated by La Nina, it is not surprising that the Leeuwin Currents were particularly strong in 2025.

-It has been suggested that these exceptionally warm waters may have reached to the sea bed (20 to 200m depth on the continental shelf) and over-stressed sea grasses and other benthic organisms causing a die-off and release of nutrients.
+The Leeuwin current is not only approximately 2.5°C warmer than average but has also swept to the south of Kangaroo Island and onto the west coast of Tasmania in 2025, rather than enter Spencer Gulf and Gulf St Vincent and not reach past KI as it did in 2023/24 and as shown in Figure.5. - Typical Surface Water Temperatures in Autumn.

-However for this to occur there would be no stratification of the water column, with warm water from the surface to the bottom.
+It has been suggested that these exceptionally warm waters may have reached to the seabed (20 to 200m depth on the continental shelf) and over-stressed sea grasses and other benthic organisms causing a die-off and release of nutrients.

-Figure 6. - Surface Water Temperatures over Summer and Autumn 2025.
+For this to occur there would need to be no stratification of the water column, with warm water from the surface to the bottom.
+However as seen in Figure.6. - Ocean Column Profile, there was a strong stratification of the water column at about 50m depth with a temperature difference of over 5C.